prasadf/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+## Delivery Date Feature: Addition and Reversion
+Changes Made
+1. **Addition of Delivery Date Feature
+## Files Modified
+. 'app.py'
+. 'templates\template.html
+## Description
+The delivery date feature was added to enhance the functionality of the web app.
+The feature aimed to display the expected delivery date for orders placed through the app.
+2. **Reversion of Delivery Date Feature

 ## Contributors

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))